MayamBm/zApolloge/README.md

-Hi 👋 My name is zApolloge
+Hi 👋 My name is Mayan
 ==========================

-Web Developer and Designer
+Developer and Designer
 -------------

 I've been learning to code for 1 year.
 I started with HTML, I like to code in front-end and back-end.